onearth00/RoboND-Kinematics-Project/README.md

 where G is short for gripper, T(i)_(i+1) is the transform from link i to (i+1).

 #### 4. Decouple Inverse Kinematics problem into Inverse Position Kinematics (for the WC) and inverse Orientation Kinematics (for the end effector).
-Through the exercise, all three angles (q1 to q6 in th DH table) shall be determined.
+Through the exercise, all six angles (q1 to q6 in th DH table) shall be determined.

 The first part is to derive position of the wrist center (WC), which dicates q1, q2 and q3.
 From the formula shown below